h2suzuki/TimeElapsed/README.md

 # TimeElapsed
-The C++11 header file to provide a simple TIME_ELAPSED macros.
+The C++11 header file to provide a simple TIME_ELAPSED macros to measure the elapsed time of a code block.

-It uses C++11 standard only (macro, lambda, chrono, string, and ostream).
-So it should be portable.
+The code has been tested with VisualStudio 2013 on Windows7 and g++ 4.8.2 on CentOS7.

 ## 1. Header file

     TimeElapsed.hpp

 ## 2. Macro API